Payaljain05/Diabetes-Prediction-WebApp/README.md

 - Clean and analyze the diabetes dataset to identify patterns and risk factors.
 - Visualize relationships between health metrics and diabetes outcome to support data‑driven decisions.
-- Provide an interactive web dashboard where users can explore indicators and see the predicted risk for a given patient profile.
+- Provide an interactive web dashboard where users can explore indicators and see the predicted risk for a given patient profile.​

----​

 ## 2. Tech Stack
 **Language:** Python